earthly/earthly/docs/cloud/satellites/byoc/byoc.md

 ### Step 1: Configure Your Cloud Provider

+Follow the instructions on the [AWS CloudFormation](./aws.md) page to provision the required AWS resources.
 Right now, BYOC Satellites are only supported in AWS.
-See our [AWS CloudFormation](./aws.md) instructions to provision the required AWS resources.

 ### Step 2: Install In Earthly